 12. Results & Discussion

 The livestock sector has been scaling up globally, driven by the increasing demand for animal-derived food products.
 However, traditional livestock production methods can no longer sustain higher production levels.
 New intensive techniques including biotechnology are now required to augment productivity.
 Recent progress in mammalian biotechnologies, largely propelled by medical bioscience, presents fresh prospects for livestock industries.
 These include manipulation of traits and production systems that will result in more output, less waste, and more efficiency.
 The application of immunogenomics and CRISPR/Cas9 technology can significantly improve disease resistance in livestock.
 The application of advanced technologies and intelligent systems is revolutionizing livestock farming, leading to enhanced productivity, improved animal welfare, and greater sustainability (Vlaicu et al., 2024).
 The data revolution, driven by advancements in sensor technology, data analytics, and artificial intelligence, is enabling real-time monitoring and management of livestock operations (Franzo et al., 2023; Neethirajan, 2023).
 By detecting early signs of disease or stress through data patterns and behavioral analysis, interventions can be implemented proactively, leading to improved growth, health outcomes, and reduced mortality rates (Vlaicu et al., 2024).
 Furthermore, the ability to track and trace livestock using advanced technologies facilitates disease control and prevention measures, ultimately reducing the risk of outbreaks and economic losses.
 Infectious diseases in livestock pose a substantial threat to global animal health and welfare, necessitating effective control measures to safeguard food supplies and alleviate rural poverty.
 As the world population grows and middleclass incomes rise, demand for livestock products increases—a consumption boom shaped by two decade of rapid economic growth and globalization.
 This "livestock revolution" is driven by urbanization and income growth, and is expected to dramatically change animal agriculture in coming decades.
 This includes increased livestock production and consumption, a shift to specialized meat, milk, and egg production, and greater stress on fragile pastoral areas.
 The livestock sector plays a crucial role in nutritional security, providing livelihoods to a significant portion of the rural population (Kumar et al., 2021).
-Each sub-sector of the livestock has an annual growth rate of more than 5 percent, validating the enormous potential for a rainbow revolution in the sector
+Each sub-sector of the livestock has an annual growth rate of more than 5 percent, validating the enormous potential for a rainbow revolution in the sector.

 13. Recommendations for Improved PPR Control